Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Heroes Square

 Start your day at Heroes’ Square.
 This grand square is home to impressive statues of Hungarian leaders.
 It’s a significant historical site that commemorates Hungary’s past.
-Historical fact: Heroes’ Square was completed in 1900 and features the Millennium Monument, which commemorates the 1,000th anniversary of the Hungarian conquest of the Carpathian Basin.
+Historical fact: Heroes’ Square was completed in 1900 and features the Millennium Monument which commemorates the 1,000th anniversary of the Hungarian conquest of the Carpathian Basin.

-Heroes’ Square is dominated by the Millennium Monument, which includes a tall column topped by a statue of the archangel Gabriel holding the Hungarian Holy Crown.
+Heroes’ Square is dominated by the Millennium Monument which includes a tall column topped by a statue of the archangel Gabriel holding the Hungarian Holy Crown.
 The colonnades on either side of the column feature statues of important figures from Hungarian history.

-Lose Yourself in the City Park
+Get Lost in the City Park

 City Park

-Adjacent to Heroes’ Square is City Park.
-Wander through this large green space, visit the Budapest Zoo, or rent a boat on the lake.
+Next to Heroes’ Square is City Park.
+Wander through this large green space, visit the Budapest Zoo or rent a boat on the lake.
 It’s a relaxing escape from the city’s hustle and bustle.
-Live experience: City Park is a favorite among locals for picnics, jogs, and family outings, offering a serene environment to unwind.
+Live experience: City Park is a local favorite for picnics, jogs and family outings, a peaceful place to unwind.

 Visit the Small Vajdahunyad Castle and Its Church